Bren2010/draft-keytrans/draft-ietf-keytrans-protocol.md

-If the user is monitoring the label for the first time since it was created (or for the first time since they took ownership of it), they advertise no log entry to the Transparency Log and initialize their state by setting it to be the distinguished log entry that terminates monitoring in step 3.
+If the user is monitoring the label for the first time since it was created (or for the first time since they took ownership of it), they advertise no log entry to the Transparency Log and initialize their state by setting it to be the distinguished log entry that terminates monitoring in step 4 above.
 The Transparency Log provides binary ladders for additional subsequent distinguised log entries.

 # Updating Views of the Tree